 Monitor standards and policies

 It is important to monitor policy developments, utility connection requirements, and regulations affecting the safe and effective incorporation of energy storage technologies.
 Several new standards have an impact on energy storage systems in Canada.
-The Canadian Standards Association (CSA) will soon issue the new standard for Distributed Energy Resources (DER).
-CSA is also participating in the International Electrotechnical Commission (IEC) initiative to develop unified technical requirements for energy storage systems.
-Underwriters Laboratories (UL) has standards for energy storage systems that have approval requirements in Ontario, which may be adopted in other provinces.
-The US National Fire Protection Association (NFPA) is developing the fire regulations and requirements for energy storage facilities — a critical element, given the potential high heat generation from failure of an energy storage facility.
+The Canadian Standards Association (CSA) has issued the new standard for Distributed Energy Resources (DER).
+CSA and Standards Council of Canada are also participating in the International Electrotechnical Commission (IEC) initiative to develop unified technical requirements for energy storage systems.
+Underwriters Laboratories (UL) has standards for electrical energy storage systems that have approval requirements in Ontario, which may be adopted in other provinces.
+The US National Fire Protection Association (NFPA) has developed the fire regulations and requirements for energy storage facilities — a critical element, given the potential high heat generation from failure of an energy storage facility.

 To help clients evaluate the costs and benefits of energy storage technologies, many aspects must be understood and assessed.
-In addition to monitoring technology, applications, and government directives, the local electrical utilities requirements, provincial regulations, and electrical energy cost structures must be evaluated for each client and may change over time and with location.
+In addition to monitoring technology, applications, and government directives, the local electric utilities requirements, provincial regulations, and electrical energy cost structures must be evaluated for each client and may change over time and with location and application.

 Incorporate renewable energy sources